ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Command options**:
 <dl>
 <dt><code>--zone <em>ZONE</em></code></dt>
 <dd>Enter the zone where you want to list available machine types.
 This value is required.
-Review [available zones](/docs/containers?topic=containers-regions-and-zones#zones).</dd>
+To see available zones for classic clusters, run `ibmcloud ks zones`.</dd>

 <dt><code>--json</code></dt>
 <dd>Prints the command output in JSON format.
 This value is optional.</dd>